Zane-Liao/cs336/cs336-basics/README.md

 - Time: About 90mins
 ##### HyperParameters:
 Model_HyperParameters Same as recommended in as1
 Since I didn’t have much training experience before, the final loss fluctuated between 3.8~3.6, with a mean of about 3.7.
 I learned that loss is very important for LLM.
-Before I reduced the owt_train dataset to below 3.3, I almost never used distributed data parallelism for training.
+Before I reduced the owt_train dataset to below 3.3, I will not use distributed parallel training.
 Train_HyperParameters()
 1. device: "cuda"
 2. batch_size: 64 # 0~45000 ==> 64 45000~50000 ==> 128